-My First Freestyle Libre: Making Adjustments to T2D Care
+My First Freestyle Libre: Making Adjustments to Type 2 Diabetes Care

 How did your experiences lead you to obtain a Freestyle Libre?
-Did you research CGM technology yourself?
+Did you research continuous glucose monitor (CGM) technology yourself?

 What were some of the first things that you noticed after you started wearing your Freestyle Libre?
 What changes did you make after wearing it?

 After wearing it for the first few weeks my blood glucose levels were significantly dropping.
 I was still having those severe lows now and then, especially around dawn, with the lowest blood sugars dipping into the 2.8-3.3 mmol/L50-59.4 mg/dL.
 I had to eat late at night sometimes to keep it up.
 But, I could see when my blood glucose would start rising before I woke up, which is just the kidneys releasing glucagon.
 It’s been a cool learning experience.
 I’d have to give credit to people on YouTube who shared their experiences.
 Those videos helped me learn how to adjust to highs and lows, including tweaking my insulin, learning about my insulin sensitivity factor, and learning how to calculate my carb ratios.
 I could see my blood sugar drop a lot sooner than I thought after a meal with those calculations.
 I thought it would take about four hours to see any effects on my blood glucose, but it turned out to be an hour-and-a-half to two hours.
 The other great part is being able to see my readings in the LibreLink App and on LibreView on the web.